-- You will learn how to cite the most relevant evidence for your audience
+In this article, you will learn how to cite the most relevant evidence for your audience.

 Writing for a specific audience is an important skill.
 What you present in your writing and how you present it will vary depending on your intended audience.